allisonwiggins/RecommendationsFinalProject/EDA.md

 After doing this, the distribution of the users and restaurants has fewer outliers although it is still skewed to the right.

 We also noticed that a lot of restaurant who had a small amount of reviews.
 Thus, later on in our analysis we had to restrict the restaurants we looked at in the test and validation set according to whether or not the restaurant was present in the train set.

-### Star Ratings Distribution